 The District shall provide access to its services, classes and programs without regard to ethnicity, national origin, religion, age, sex, gender identity, gender expression, race, color, medical condition, genetic information, ancestry, sexual orientation, marital status, physical or mental disability, pregnancy, or military and veteran status, or because he or she is perceived to have one or more of the foregoing characteristics or based on association with a person or group with one or more of these actual or perceived characteristics.
-Complaints of discrimination should be referred to the EEO Compliance Officer, Cameron Abbott, Director, Human Resources.
-He can be reached at (916) 660-7102.
+Complaints of discrimination should be referred to the Title IX and/or EEO Director or Title IX Coordinator at (916) 660-7006, via email at EEOT9@sierracollege.edu or our address: 5100 Sierra College Blvd., Rocklin, CA 95677, Human Resources (U Building).

 Contact the Financial Aid Office with specific financial aid inquiries.
-Published 2023.
+Published 2024.
 Printed in USA.
-Copyright 2023.
-All rights reserved.
+Copyright 2024 All rights reserved.
 Content cannot be reproduced without permission.
 Every effort has been made to ensure the accuracy of the information included in this Guide.
 However, it has not been reviewed by the U.S. Department of Education.
 For official descriptions of state aid programs, please refer to the California Education Code.